datarescue-boston/DataRescueMIT-Event/workflow/harvesting.md

 - Leave the data unmodified.
 During the process you may feel inclined to clean things up, add structure to the data, etc. Avoid temptation.
 Your finished archive will be hashed so we can compare it later for changes, and it's important that we archive original, unmodified content.

 ## Upload the Data
-- Zip the all the files pertaining to your dataset, so that you have a resulting zip file.
-Upload the Zip file using the `Upload` button.
+- Zip the [uuid] directory, which should contain all the files pertaining to your dataset (including the tools you used to download the data).
+Upload the resulting zip file using the `Upload` button.

 ## Finish Up
 - Be sure to `Checkout` the URL.